AdaCore/spark2014/lrm/source/representation-issues.rst

 Pragma Restrictions and Pragma Profile
 --------------------------------------

-Restrictions and Priofiles will be available with |SPARK| to provide profiles suitable for different application environments.
+Restrictions and Profiles will be available with |SPARK| to provide profiles suitable for different application environments.

 Streams